jgomezc1/WAVES/README.md

     Universidad EAFIT.

  ## Instructions
-The code is written in fortran moststly in fortran 77 syntax.
+The code is written in fortran; moststly in fortran 77 syntax.
 To use it clone the repo with

     git clone https://github.com/jgomezc1/WAVES.git